Yomiko12/ReggieBot/README.md

 ### 2021-01-12
 Added r34 command

-### 2020-12-20
-Added r die
-Added r warcrime

 ### 2020-12-13
-Added ability to enable and disable "I'm" Responses minor performance improvements and improved code readability common theming across all bot responses
+minor performance improvements and improved code readability
+common theming across all bot responses
+added r warcrime (this sucks idk why i bothered with this)

 ___
-## UPCOMING CHANGES
+## UPCOMING CHANGES (Not in order)
-2. Improve README
-3. more moderation commands (ban, kick, silence, mute, deafen, etc.)
+1. more moderation commands (ban, kick)
-4. improved bot message formatting
+2. improved bot message formatting
-5. restriced commands tha require administrator or hightened priveledges.
+3. restriced commands that require administrator or hightened priveledges. (update clear, etc)
-6. automated bot updates, (drastically improve bot uptime)
+4. automated bot updates, (drastically improve bot uptime)
-7. notifications to servers for upcoming bot outages
+5. notifications to servers for upcoming bot downtime
-8. general improvements to code efficiency and readability
-9. updating active server list
-10. enableIm and disableIm are set per server instead of globally
-11. randomised responses will not respond to the same question twice so that answers cannot vary(reset after 10 questions)
+6. randomised responses will not respond to the same question twice so that responses are more realistic
 ___

+# COMMANDS

+## Bot prefix is "r " or "R "

-## GENERAL SPEECH COMMANDS
+## GENERAL COMMANDS
-##### These are basic commands that simply return strings or basic info to the user.

-### r help
-Gets help

-### r welcomespeech
-Gives the bot's basic welcome speech.

-### r hello
-Returns "Hi, My name is Reggie!" to the user.

-### r flipcoin
-Flips a coin, returning "Heads!" or "Tails!" to the user.

-### r sex
-Reggie will sex you (NSFW)

-### r insult "user to insult's @"
-sends the specified user a randomised insulting message.

-### r pogchamp
-returns a gif of someone pogging

-### r askreggie "user's question"
-returns a randomised answer to the user's question.

-### r msgfromreggie "target user's @" "message to send"
-sends a direct message to the specified user with the specified contents.

-### r lovecalc "person's @" "another person's @" "manual override value (optional)"
-calculates the love percentage between the two specified users.

-### r owo
-just prints "OwO"

-### r uwu
-just prints "UwU"

-### r ppsize
-Returns an ascii image of the users pp (NSFW)

-### r rategay
-Rates your gayness level (NSFW)

-### r rate "anything"
-the bot will give a randomised 1 through ten rating of whatever is sent. this could be people, images, etc.

-### r reggiepic
-Returns a random image of reggie, (NSFW)

-### r ithink "what reggie thinks"
-the bot will respond saying "It is my personal belief that (thing you entered)."

-### r poll "poll topic"
-creates a 30 second poll for the topic you give

-### r warcrime
-Reggie commits a warcrime
+### commands that have no real effect on anything, just general chat commands and fun stuff
 ___

+### R welcomespeech
+Formatting: "r welcomespeech"
+Gives the bot's welcome speech.
+Reggie introduces himself and shares the link to the GitGub repo.

+### R hello
+Formatting: "r hello"
+Simply returns "Hi, My name is Reggie!"

+### R flipcoin
+Formatting: "r flipcoin"
+Flips a coin, randomly returning heads or tails.

+### R sex
+NSFW
+Formatting: "r sex"
+Reggie has sex with the user.

+### R insult
+Formatting: "r insult 'optionally, pick a user to insult'"
+Reggie will insult the user or chosen server member.

+### R Pogchamp
+Formatting: "r pogchamp"
+Reggie sends a GIF of a random character doing the Fortnite default dance.

+### R Askreggie
+Formatting: "r askreggie 'your question'"
+Ask reggie a question and get a randomised response.

+### R Msgfromreggie
+Formatting: "r msgfromreggie 'user' 'message'"
+Sends a direct message to the chosen user.

+### R lovecalc
+Formatting: "r lovecalc 'user 1' 'user 2'"
+Calcualates the love between two server members.

+### R owo
+Formatting: "r owo"
+Literally just returns "OwO"

+### R uwu
+Formatting: "r uwu"
+Literally just returns "UwU"

+### R ppsize
+NSFW
+Formatting: "r ppsize 'optional user'"
+Shows the users pp size.

+### R rategay
+NSFW
+Formatting: "R rategay 'optional user'"
+Rates the user or server members gayness.

+### R rate
+Formatting: "r rate 'anything here'"
+Reggie will rate whatever you want him to.

+### R Reggiepic
+NSFW
+Formatting: "r reggiepic"
+Sends an image or video of Reggie the Rat in a less than family friendly scenario.

+### R poll
+Formatting: "r poll 'poll topic'"
+Creates a yes or no poll about anything you want.

+### R Warcrime
+Formatting: "r warcrime"
+Reggie commits a warcrime.

 ___

-## Moderation Commands
+## MODERATION COMMANDS
-This is for any command that can even slightly be considered related to server moderation.

-### r r34 "search term"
-returns a randomised image from r34 of the specified search term
-(NSFW)

-### r enableim
-enables "I'm" responses

-### r disableim
-disables "i'm" responses

-### r pingspam "specified user's @"
-spams the requested user with 5 pings

-### r clear "amount of messages to clear"
-clears the specified number of messages from the channel (WARNING, no minimum permissions limit, anyone can use this unless modified.)

-### r ping
-returns the bot's latency to the discord server

-### r r "subreddit"
-picks a random post from the top 50 hot on the chosen subreddit.
-(yes, it works for NSFW subreddits and posts.)

-### newevent "yyyy-mm-dd-(0-23) name of event"
-create a new event that reggie will remind you of at the set time

-### viewevents
-list the upcoming events taking place on your server

-### delevent "event# (from listevents)"
-delete the specified event
+### Server moderation type commands, as well as commands to retrieve images/data.
 ___

+### R mute
+Formatting: "r mute 'user'"
+Mutes the chosen server member (if you have administrator priveleges.)

+### R deafen
+Formatting: "r deafen 'user'"
+Deafens the chosen server member (if you have administrator priveleges)

+### R disconnect
+Formatting: "r disconnect 'user'"
+Disconnects the chosen server member (if you have administrator priveleges.)

+### R sendmsg
+Formatting: "r sendmsg 'channel ID' 'message'"
+Reggie will send your message to any server channel as long as it has access to it.

+### R r34
+NSFW
+Formatting: "r r34 'type'"
+Returns an image from r34 of the chosen type.

+### R clear
+Formatting: "r clear 'number of messages'"
+Clears the specified amount of messages from the current channel (if you have administrator priveleges.)

+### R ping
+Formatting: "r ping"
+Returns the bots latency to the server.

+### R r (reddit)
+NSFW
+Formatting: "r r 'subreddit'"
+Returns a random post from top 50 hot on the specified subreddit.

+### R newevent
+Formatting: "r newevent 'yyyy-mm-dd-hh' 'event name'" (time must be 24h format)
+Create a new event that reggie will remind you of when the set time comes.

+### R viewevents
+Formatting: "r viewevents"
+View your servers set events.

+### R delevent
+Formatting: "r delevent 'event# (from viewevents)'"
+Deletes the selected event.